 The process of creating a will or a living trust should be done sooner than later.
 Additionally, you should also consider hiring a financial planner or a probate lawyer to ensure that your will or living trust is planned correctly, to ensure that beneficiaries actually receive their portion of the estate.
 Luckily, we at Royal Oak Financial Group are especially skilled in estate planning and can help you make the correct decisions when writing a will or a living trust.

 Should I Take Precautions to Protect Myself?

 Well, while we hope that you and your family are on good terms and that you have a proper plan in place with them, it’s always a good idea to protect your assets and yourself.
 When financial planning as a senior citizen, it’s good to have an understanding of your rights.
 We recommend looking into an elder law attorney to ensure that your estate plan is carried out accordingly and that you’re not taken advantage of.
 Elder law attorneys can also help with Medicaid and Medicare, life insurance, and social security; all of which can go into your estate plan and affect the exchange to your beneficiary.

 Thank you for reading today’s blog and we hope that this brief introduction helped clear things up.
 If you’re considering planning an estate, don’t hesitate to contact Royal Oak Financial Group today for assistance with making important decisions and deciding the right route to take.
-In the meantime, make sure to read our blog and check out some of the services that our group can provide for estate planning!
+In the meantime, make sure to read our blog and check out some of the estate planning services that our group can provide for in Worthington, OH!
 We’re excited to hear from you and help you with all of your financial needs!